herzkadani/mynotes/README.md

 You can also import the project to your IDE of choice as you would with any Maven project.
 Read more on [how to import Vaadin projects to different IDEs](https://vaadin.com/docs/latest/guide/step-by-step/importing) (Eclipse, IntelliJ IDEA, NetBeans, and VS Code).

+### OAuth2 setup
+Create a Google OAuth 2.0 Client ID following [this tutorial](https://vaadin.com/blog/oauth-2-and-google-sign-in-for-a-vaadin-application) and insert the Client ID and Client Secret in the application.properties file

 ## Deploying to Production

 To create a production build, call `mvnw clean package -Pproduction` (Windows),